Syntax-Programmer/ChessGame/README.md

   11. If move address is made then we discard the previos one and begin displaying the new one.

 Important Points:
+  1. The functions not associated to a class create the general address of the piece.
+  2. The class Attacked() checks if a provide square is attacked by any opponent piece.
+  3. The class MoveAddress() inherits from Attacked() and creates he final proccessed address.
+  4. The class MoveAddress() is inherited by class Main() which interfaces with the user.
-  1. The functions in the Main.py file has global scope privileges.
+  5. The functions in the Main.py file has global scope privileges.
-  2. No functions or method under any circumstance should have access to the global scope of Main.py.
+  6. No functions or method under any circumstance should have access to the global scope of Main.py.

 Each function is tried and tested with every case possible.
 Still if any issuses persist please refer to the documentation or contact me.